-- ALWAYS use a properly calibrated torque wrench to confirm proper torque. - ALWAYS check lug nut torque on each wheel before departure, regardless of how short the trip may be. - DO NOT allow UNDER-torque or OVER-torque on any wheel.
-Under or over-torque can be dangerous or cause damage. - Tighten the lugs in the correct order for your RV's lug pattern shown in the diagram.
+- ALWAYS use a properly calibrated torque wrench to confirm proper torque. - ALWAYS check lug nut torque on each wheel before departure, regardless of how short the trip may be. - DO NOT allow UNDER-torque or OVER-torque on any wheel. - Tighten the lugs in the correct order for your RV's lug pattern shown in the diagram.
 (Left)